LIYangggggg/SSB-OSR/README.md

 bash run_deit_Inet1k.sh
 ```

-This script will initiate the training process using the pre-configured optimal parameters.
+This script will initiate the training process using the pre-configured optimal parameters and the [pretrained model](https://drive.google.com/file/d/1Y4DmcHhngex6h8B6bX-1Ehl6i6dJVgO7/view?usp=drive_link) for fine-tuning.
 The resulting trained model will be saved in the specified directory.

 ## Testing